 The Battle of the Books, Jonathan Swift, 1704

 Malfroy’s Gold and Natural Beekeeping Australia are pioneering, innovative small rural businesses delivering world class products and services with a focus on bee, environmental and community health.

-We provide Wild Honey, Wild Honeycomb and Beeswax – all ethically, sustainably produced in bee-friendly Warré hives.
+We provide Wild Honey, Wild Honeycomb and Beeswax – all ethically and sustainably produced in bee-friendly Warré hives.
 Our methods exceed both organic and biodynamic standards and we are the only professional natural comb beekeepers in Australia.